-Corporate landscaping was also integral to the design, which included outdoor areas for both office and factory staff, though the area for the former was more elaborate, likely due to its visibility to the public.
+Demonstrating the architect's holistic approach, the office furniture and landscaping were also included in the design.88 The landscaping included outdoor areas for both office and factory staff, though the area for the former was more elaborate, likely due to its visibility to the public.
 A 1957 article in Architecture and Arts, a Melbourne-based magazine, noted the outdoor 'conference area', with its 'lawns, pool, stone paving, shrubs, seats and screens'.
-It observed that '[i]ntegrated landscaping was considered to be most important, both by clients and architects'.
+It observed that '[i]ntegrated landscaping was considered to be most important, both by clients and architects'.89 Ultimately, every facet of the complex was designed from scratch.